Frequently Asked Commencement Questions

 Where do I purchase my cap and gown?

-Caps, gowns, tassels, and hoods are available at the Campus Bookstore for purchase.
+Caps, gowns, tassels, and hoods will be available at the Grad Fair.
+After the fair you may purchase Regalia at the Bookstore during regular store hours.
 To provide you with the correct gown and hood set, the Regis College Bookstore will need to know the degree you will be receiving and your height.
 The Bookstore can be contacted directly at 781-768-8119 if you have any questions.

 |Associate's||$34.00||Cap, gown, and tassel|